microsoft/vscode-docs/docs/python/coding-pack-python.md

    ![Coding Pack for Python installation progress screen](images/coding-pack/coding-pack-python-install-02.png)

-   >**Note**: If you select **Cancel** before installation completes, you will need to manually remove and uninstall any components that have already been installed.
+   >**Note**: If you select **Cancel** before the installation completes, you will need to manually remove and uninstall any components that have already been installed.

 1. Launch Visual Studio Code and start coding!